lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * All-1.
 Fragmentation Packet format to send the last frame of a packet.

 * All-0 empty.
-Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in a window.
+Fragmentation Packet format without payload to request the Bitmap when the Retransmission Timer expires in a window.

 * All-1 empty.
-Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in the last window.
+Fragmentation Packet format without payload to request the Bitmap when the Retransmission Timer expires in the last window.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.